 The history of the Rolex Submariner from 1954 to the present day has always been exciting to me.
-Not only the early 1950-ies when the director at Rolex, Rene P Jeanneret, (Why have we never heard something about this important director by Rolex?!) a gentleman and enthusiastic diver, was a major force in encouraging Rolex to manufacture a “sports” watch with a diving theme that also could be used as an elegant dress watch.
+Not only the early 1950-ies when the director at Rolex, Rene P Jeanneret, (Why have we never got more information about this important director by Rolex?!) a gentleman and enthusiastic diver, was a major force in encouraging Rolex to manufacture a “sports” watch with a diving theme that also could be used as an elegant dress watch.
 Also in the 60-70-ies and early 80-ies the Submariner has always been the dive watch to have.
 After the huge succes of the conquest of Mt Everest May 1953 by Hillary & Tenzing & the deepest dives by the Piccard’s, Rolex learned that a regular off the shelves Oyster could make it to the top of the world so why not use this important achievement to sell even more Rolex.
 Their motto has always been durability, from the “Top of the World to the Bottom of the Sea”, Rolex proves dependable!

 The Rolex Submariner is without doubt one of the most successful Rolex models in history.
 Not only because it more than aptly served its purpose as diver’s watch, although I am pretty sure only a small number of Submariners has ever seen a spat of water.
 Its appearance in several James Bond movies certainly helped as well.
 If you omit functionality and marketing, the Submariner success is mainly due to its elegance as timeless dress watch.
 It’s just one of those watches you keep looking at, regardless of wanting to know the time of day.
 The Submariner was launched in 1953 and officially presented at the Basel Fair in 1954.